 Thank you for your interest in the Top Gun Volleyball 12U Program!
-Registration is now open!!
+Registration for SPRING SEASON is OPEN NOW!!

 To register, send in the following:

 Registration Form – Available Here 2018 Top Gun 12U Registration-Spring

 AAU Membership – see below

 Payment as indicated on registration from

 Below is information regarding our 12U program and answers to frequently asked questions.

 The 12U Program* is a first come, first served registration process.
 All 12U athletes will practice and train together.
 Separate teams will then be created by coaches based on current level/ability for tournaments to maximize the experience for everyone.
 This allows each athlete to be challenged to her ability, while still learning and developing skills and knowledge of the game appropriately.
 Tournament teams will not be determined with regard to friends, schools or carpooling purposes and may change slightly with each tournament.

 *Athletes must be born on or after September 1, 2005 to participate in this program.